Roflbag/HS_Angular/README.md

-# HS_Angular
-hearthstone wiki in angular
+#Hearthstone Wiki in AngularJs, Bootstrap and more!
 ---
 DEMO: http://roflbag.github.io/HS_Angular/